 Over the next seven decades, Sr Kathleen offered healthcare, advocacy, friendship and practical support to hundreds of people in need across the Sydney region.
 Many were suffering from mental illnesses or isolation.

 Sr Margaret Mary Birgan, who recorded a conversation with Sr Kathleen shortly after her 90thbirthday in 2012, says Sr Kathleen helped to restore the dignity of life within many people throughout her long vocation.

 “I tried to give most of my time to the poorest people,” Sr Kathleen said at the time.
 “The Lord told us, ‘The poor will always be with you’ and I was always very keen to help make life better for them.
 I just want to help people.
 I do it for the love of God and for the love of the work.”

 Sr Kathleen had an active religious life.
-She attended St Brigid’s Church, Coogee, daily, was involved with numerous prayer groups and was a foundation member of the Australian Catholic Charismatic Movement.
+She attended daily Mass at St Brigid’s Church, Coogee, was involved with numerous prayer groups and was a foundation member of the Australian Catholic Charismatic Movement.